Am I Hispanic? It seems like such a simple question.

 ** Defining some terms**

-It occurred to me as I was writing that I use the terms Hispanic, Latino, and Chicano somewhat fluidly.
+As I was writing, I used the terms Hispanic, Latino, and Chicano somewhat fluidly.
 I think brief definitions may be helpful to some readers.

 Hispanic- A person who descends from a Spanish-speaking culture.